 CROSS-CUTTING TIMEFRAME RESOURCES COST Goal 2: Plan for the expansion of affordable housing availability through land use tools of planning, zoning, and development review.
 Strategy 2.1: Pursue concerted land use planning/small land use plans for high priority/high potential areas.
-2.1 a) Develop small land use plans for strategic nodes that promote Carrboro Connects principles including more affordable housing, land conservation, and improved walkability.
-1-5 OB \$ Planning Affordable Housing Strategy 2.2: Preserve and promote the availability of affordable housing along key corridors and nodes that are transitaccessible, walkable and bikeable.
-2.2 a) Pursue rezoning for greater density along key corridors and transit nodes OB \$ Planning Public Works, Chapel Hill Transit 1-5 2.2 b) Investigate creating a new overlay zoning district to allow greater density in areas with high levels of transit and are near amenities.
-Public Works, Chapel Hill Transit 1-5 OB Planning Strategy 2.3: Expand the allowance of Accessory Dwelling Units (ADUs) and tiny homes.
+2.1 a) Develop small land use plans for strategic nodes that promote Carrboro Connects principles including more affordable housing, land conservation, and improved walkability. \$ HCS 1-5 OB Planning Strategy 2.2: Preserve and promote the availability of affordable housing along key corridors and nodes that are transitaccessible, walkable and bikeable.
+2.2 a) Pursue rezoning for greater density along key corridors and transit nodes 1-5 OB \$ Planning Public Works, Chapel Hill Transit 2.2 b) Investigate creating a new overlay zoning district to allow greater density in areas with high levels of transit and are near amenities.
+Public Works, Chapel Hill Transit 1-5 $\bigcirc R$ Planning Strategy 2.3: Expand the allowance of Accessory Dwelling Units (ADUs) and tiny homes.
 2.3 a) Expand the permissibility of ADUs on residential lots.
-Public Works Planning 6+ OB, CB,P \$\$ 2.3 b) Determine whether a new zoning district should be created for smaller lots to allow for tiny home developments РΒ \$ Planning Public Works 6+ Strategy 2.4: Explore the creation of an overlay district to preserve mobile home parks.
+Planning HCS 6+ OB, CB,P \$\$ 2.3 b) Determine whether a new zoning district should be created for smaller lots to allow for tiny home developments Planning PB \$ Public Works 6+ Strategy 2.4: Explore the creation of an overlay district to preserve mobile home parks.
 2.4 b) Determine whether an overlay zoning district would be an effective mechanism to preserve the viability of the mobile home parks and reduce the pressure on housing prices.
 Strategy 2.5: Fully evaluate and reduce housing density restrictions to slow the increase of housing prices and diversify housing stock.
-2.5 a) Investigate setbacks, floor area ratio, minimum lot area requirements and parking standards in the Land Use Ordinance to identify opportunities to strategically support higher density levels in appropriate locations Affordable Housing, Economic 1-5 OB \$ Planning Sustainability 2.5 b) Increase incentives such as the affordable housing density bonus to provide more affordable units in new development and redevelopment Planning \$ Affordable Housing, Economic 1-5 OB Sustainability 2.5 c) Work with partners to seek legislative authority for inclusionary zoning policies 6+ OB \$ Planning Communications 2.5 d) Communicate clear and predictable process to developers to meet the Town's affordable housing goals.
-Planning Communications 6+ OB \$
+2.5 a) Investigate setbacks, floor area ratio, minimum lot area requirements and parking standards in the Land Use Ordinance to identify opportunities to strategically support higher density levels in appropriate locations HCS, Economic Development 1-5 OB \$ Planning 2.5 b) Increase incentives such as the affordable housing density bonus to provide more affordable units in new development and redevelopment \$ Planning HCS, Economic Development 1-5 OB 2.5 c) Work with partners to seek legislative authority for inclusionary zoning policies 6+ OB \$ Planning Communications, NC League of Municipalities 2.5 d) Communicate clear and predictable process to developers to meet the Town's affordable housing goals.
+HCS OB \$ Planning 6+ 2.5 e) Investigate modifying the LUO to allow additional units on residential lots, such as up to four units depending on site characteristics.
+HCS 1-5 OB \$ Planning